Pre Club Highlights

 An Anniversary Weekend tournament offering a $1,000 prize for the heaviest fish was a big prize in the 1980’s.

 In 1990 the club hosted its inaugural One Base Tournament.
 This event attracted local teams, national and international teams.
 As one of the five New Zealand Big Game Fishing Council founding clubs, gamefishing was to put Whitianga and the Mercury Bay Game Fishing Club on the fishing map.

 The name change to Mercury Bay Ocean Sports Club was an attempt to cater for recreational fishing and water sports and to attract a wider public involvement in the Club.

-In 1995 the Mercury Bay Ocean Sports Club, previously known as the ‘Mercury Bay Game Fishing Club’ and prior to that the ‘Mercury Bay Swordfish and Mako Shark Club’ held its 70th Anniversary.
+The Mercury Bay Ocean Sports Club, previously known as the ‘Mercury Bay Game Fishing Club’ and prior to that the ‘Mercury Bay Swordfish and Mako Shark Club’ held its 70th Anniversary.
 To mark this date, Margie Thomas wrote a small booklet as a means of capturing the club’s colourful history.